 Question: I was ticketed for being unable to find my insurance ID card when stopped by police.
 Though I had proof in court that my auto insurance was in force at the time of the citation, the judge found me guilty after saying, “If you were involved in an accident, would you have been able to produce your insurance card at the scene?
 No.” Shouldn’t having valid insurance be enough?
 Am I really guilty?

-The reason proof of insurance is required is for police to verify that you have insurance and, as the judge pointed out, for you to provide other motorists with this pertinent information if you’ve been in an auto accident.
+The reason proof of insurance is required is for police to verify that you have insurance and, as the judge pointed out, for you to provide other motorists with this pertinent information if you’ve been in a car accident.

 In some states, the law permits dismissal if you provide the court with proof of valid insurance for the date of the citation.
 You would owe only administrative fees; for instance, it’s a $25 fee in California.
 In other states, it’s up to the discretion of the court to decide to dismiss the charge or find you guilty and fine you for not carrying your insurance card with you.